 Addiction is an extremely difficult challenge regardless of your personal stature or resources.
 The disease requires a team of specialized interventionists for the best outcomes.
 However, it can be even more troubling for those who simultaneously suffer from mental health complications.
 Known as a dual diagnosis, or co-occurring disorders, the combination of mental health problems and substance use disorder is unfortunately common.

-At the Florida House Experience in Deerfield Beach, FL, we are committed to providing care to a wide spectrum of patients, from those who use recreationally to those who have fallen into a pattern of abuse in response to struggles like depression, anxiety, or schizophrenia.
+At FHE Health in Deerfield Beach, FL, we are committed to providing care to a wide spectrum of patients, from those who use recreationally to those who have fallen into a pattern of abuse in response to struggles like depression, anxiety, or schizophrenia.
 The dual diagnosis treatment program is designed to provide supportive care to those working to overcome more than just addiction, helping those with co-occurring disorders to find a safe, effective way to approach sobriety.

 What Is a Dual Diagnosis?